jaydenhnguyen/dark-switch/README.md

 yarn add dark-switch-react
 ```

-s

-## How to make the magic happens
+## 🪄 How to make the magic happens

 ```tsx
 import React, { useState } from 'react';